Rulisetiawati/starter-academic/content/home/experience.md

     date_end: ''
     description: |2-
         Responsibilities include:

-        * Visualizing data from multiple sources for Papua New Guinea project
+        * Collecting, transforming, and visualizing data for the business development team
-        * Building an algorithm for efficient air transportation and logistics services
+		* Optimizing routes and capacity utilization for transportation and logistics services
-        * Analyzing trends and providing meaningful insights for Wise Air’s international expansion strategies
+		* Analyzing overall helicopter market trends to provide meaningful insights

   - title: Research Fellow
     company: University of Maine
     company_url: ''
     location: Maine, USA
     date_start: '2019-06-01'
-    date_end: '2019-08-30'
+    date_end: '2019-09-30'
     description: |2-
         Research fellow for Sustainable Food System Research Collaborative.
 Responsibilities include:
         * Conducted research on cost of production for Maine’s honey and maple syrup industry for prospective and new producers